Welcome to Seven Devils

 Nature is as close as a hike on Seven Devils’ trail to Otter Falls, now featuring newly added trails.
 Easy and high adventure hikes surround Seven Devils—check out a recent Our State magazine article for more options.
 Take a drive or a day hike on the Blue Ridge Parkway.
 Climb Grandfather mountain by car—or hike the famous Profile Trail—both are minutes away, with amazing views.
 Gaze at the view from the deck of your cozy Seven Devils cabin or condo, or head to the valley below to toast the scenery at Grandfather Vineyard.
 All are great destinations in any season!

-However you choose to enjoy spring and summer in Seven Devils, this town renowned for its spooky name is a short drive from all of the High Country’s resort towns, restaurants, nightspots, and shops and galleries.
+However you choose to enjoy this season in Seven Devils, this town renowned for its spooky name is a short drive from all of the High Country’s resort towns, restaurants, nightspots, and shops and galleries.